Suhaib Webb: Career

 Webb is an active member of the Muslim American Society and its youth department and has been so for the last ten years.
 It is through the Muslim American Society's scholarship program that he was sent to Egypt to attain fluency in Arabic and focus on Islamic studies.
 Webb frequently hosts lectures and posts articles offering Islamic perspectives on modern-day issues such as community involvement and social relevance.

 Apart from his studies, he frequently lectures in the United States and Malaysia, and records public lecture series on Islam and contemporary Muslim matters.
 After graduating from Al-Azhar, he moved to Santa Clara in the San Francisco Bay area, where he worked with the bay area Muslim American Society Office and Muslim Community Association.
 On December 1, 2011, Webb was inaugurated as the imam of the Islamic Society of Boston's Cultural Center (ISBCC), the largest Islamic center in New England.
+Following his tenure at the Islamic Society of Boston's Cultural Center, he then served as the Resident Scholar of the Islamic Center of New York University.

+He helped raise $20,000 for widows and children of firefighters killed in the 9/11 attacks.
+He has spoken out against radical clerics that seek to prey on insecure youth and their American identities.
+He frequently shares advice, lessons and “SnapWas” on his SnapChat.
+He has also been hailed as one of the World's 500 Most Influential Muslims.

+He also founded the Suhaib Webb Institute for Sacred Studies(SWISS) dedicated to teaching the Islamic sciences online.